cloudfleet/blog/content/drafts/2016-01-09-ways-cloudfleet-makes-email-better.md

 To be able to sell targeted ads, free webmail providers use your emails to create accurate profiles of you that makes it easier to manipulate you into buying something.
-To achieve this algorithms read and analyze every single one of your mails including attachments like personal pictures or confidential contracts.
+To achieve this, algorithms read and analyze every single one of your mails including attachments like personal pictures or confidential contracts.
 That's their business.

 With CloudFleet nobody will read your emails.
-They are stored on your device, protected by your encryption key and even we cannot access them.
+They are stored on your device, protected by your encryption key; and even *we* cannot access them.

 ## Import All Your Existing Emails from Gmail